-The target language was 'good' or 'academic' Kurmanji, which participants associated with the Bohtan variety (as the de facto variety to be acquired).
-This ideology is manifested in Excerpt 3, where Elif (female), a well educated Alevi woman from Malatya who spoke Maraş Kurmanji (Malatya is a city close to Maraş and speakers from this city were also classified as Maraş spekers), reports that a woman from the southeast region (a region corresponding to Bohtan) advised her not to speak in Kurmanji since she found her dialect vulgar and difficult to understand.
-The excerpt illustrates not only assumptions about Maraş speakers -that they do not speak Kurmanji or that it is better they do not - but also the discursive construction of linguistic differentiation and the dominance of non - Maraş Kurmanji speakers:
+The target language was "good" or "academic" Kurmanji, which participants associated with the Bohtan variety (as the de facto variety to be acquired).
+This ideology is manifested in (3), where Elif (female), a well-educated Alevi woman from Malatya who spoke Maraş Kurmanji (Malatya is a city close to Maraş and speakers from this city were also classified as Maraş speakers), reports that a woman from the southeast region (a region corresponding to Bohtan) advised her not to speak in Kurmanji since she found her dialect vulgar and difficult to understand.
+Example (3) illustrates not only assumptions about Maraş speakers - that they do not speak Kurmanji or that it is better they do not - but also the discursive construction of linguistic differentiation and the dominance of non-Maraş Kurmanji speakers.
+(See Appendix for a list of transcription conventions used.)

-1 I was at this friend's place and this girl from Kars came and like ... we said hi hi ...
-I 2 didn't know her ...
-And she goes like [uhm] something in Kurdish.
-That's what she tells 3 me ... looking at me thinking probably it was obvious I was from Malatya she thinks 4 definitely .
-And then friends go "of course she can speak Kurdish" ...
-5 ... and then she goes "haha" ... "where is she from?"
-Malatya [surprised] 6 Oh Meleti, Maraş you guys ... it's better you don't talk in Kurdish.
-I was like OK! thank 7 you very much ... what an attitude?
-And it is not only her ... because of that so many 8 people actually don't talk Kurdish.
-People from the area (Maraş and Malatya) because 9 they make jokes...
-This is really wrong.
-It is so important to learn academic Kurdish ...
-If 10 you don't go to school you don't know how to spell...
-So I really hate that!
-It really puts 11 me down ...
+- I was at this friend's place and this girl from Kars came and like ...
+1 - I didn't know her ...
+And she goes like [uhm] something in Kurdish. - 3 ... looking at me thinking probably it was obvious I was from Malatya - 4 definitely.
+And then friends go "of course she can speak Kurdish" ... - ... and then she goes "haha" ... "where is she from?"
+Malatya [surprised] 5 - Oh Meleti, Maras vou guys ... it's better vou don't talk in Kurdish. - ... what an attitude?
+And it is not only her ... because of that so many - people actually don't talk Kurdish.
+People from the area (Maras and Malatya) because - 9 they make jokes...
+It is so important to learn academic Kurdish ... - 10 If So I really hate that!
+It really puts me down - 11 ...
 And then she asked me "what do you do?"
-I said parezer<lawyer> and 12 obviously she doesn't understand parezer.
+I said parezer<lawyer> - 12 obviously she doesn't understand parezer.
 She goes what's that?
-I was like it was you who 13 was saying that your Kurdish was better than mine because you were from this area ...
-She 14 goes I don't really understand anything ... the way they speak is really "kaba"
+I was like it was you who - 13 was saying that your Kurdish was better than mine because you were from this area ...
+She - 14 goes I don't really understand anything ... the way they speak is really "kaba" - 15 <vulgar/impolite> ((referring to Malatya and Maraş)) (Interview with Elif)

-Elif's narrative evidences the linguistic insecurity of Kurds from Malatya and Maraş, which could be the result of encountering such judgmental comments on their variety.
-The comments she receives suggest that she should be 'silent' or speak Turkish rather than speak her regional variety.
-Elif reports that when she said she was from Malatya, and she stated that this affiliation made her and Alevi as well (line 3-4).
-Elif shows her awareness of this by using the adverb 'definitely'.
-This means she has no doubt that people think that one is Alevi if one is from Malatya, Maraş and surrounding areas.
-Maraş Kurmanji speakers in this case are regarded as illegitimate producers of language who should be silenced.
-When I asked Elif what she meant by 'good' Kurdish, she justified this by referring to the phonetic differences between Maraş and Bohtan Kurmanji.
+Elif's narrative evidences the linguistic insecurity of Kurds from Malatya and Maras, which could be the result of encountering such judgmental comments on their variety.
+The comments she receives suggest that she should be "silent" or speak Turkish rather than speak her regional variety.
+Elif reports that when she said she was from Malatya, and she stated that this affiliation made her and Alevi as well (lines 3-4).
+Elif shows her awareness of this by using the adverb "definitely".
+This means she has no doubt that people think that one is Alevi if one is from Malatya, Maras and surrounding areas.
+Maras Kurmanji speakers in this case are regarded as illegitimate producers of language who should be silenced.
+When I asked Elif what she meant by "good" Kurdish, she justified this by referring to the phonetic differences between Maraş and Bohtan Kurmanji.